Free Society of Teutonia: History

 One of the leaders of the Teutonia Society was Walter Kappe.
 Kappe (b.
 1904) arrived in the United States in 1925 and worked in a farm implement factory in Kankakee, Illinois.
 Later he moved to Chicago and began to write for German language newspapers.
 Kappe was fluent in English and later became the press secretary for the German American Bund.
 He founded their paper Deutscher Weckruf und Beobachter (literally translated, "German Wake-Up Call and Observer") and its predecessor Deutsche Zeitung.
 Deutsche Zeitung was first published in Yorkville, Manhattan in August 1933, and published through 1934 as a weekly.
 The Deutsche Weckruf und Beobachter began publishing in 1935 and continued as a weekly through 1938.

 In 1936, when the German American Bund was established, Kappe organized the AV Publishing Company and five other Bund corporations.
 Fritz Kuhn ousted Kappe from his position in the Bund seeing him as a dangerous rival.
 In 1937, Kappe returned to Germany, where he was attached to Abwehr II (the sabotage branch of German intelligence) where he obtained a Naval commission with the rank of lieutenant.
-He was designated by Adolf Hitler to launch a sabotage operation against America shortly after the attack on Pearl Harbor.
+He was designated by Adolf Hitler to launch a sabotage operation against the United States shortly after the attack on Pearl Harbor.
 Known as Operation Pastorius, Kappe recruited men for the mission by reviewing records from the Ausland Institute (German Foreign Institute) of those who were paid to return to Germany from America.
 He established a sabotage school on the outskirts of Berlin to train the new recruits.
 Once the sabotage network was established and transferred to America, Kappe planned to slip into the US with a new identity and direct operations.
-On June 13, 1942, Richard Quirin, George John Dasch, Heinrich Harm Heinck and Ernst Peter Burger landed on a beach near Amagansett, Long Island, New York on a U-boat.
-A similar group landed on Ponte Vedra Beach, near Jacksonville, Florida on June 17, 1942.
-However, Dasch betrayed the operation to the FBI, and no sabotage was carried out.
+On June 13, 1942, Richard Quirin, George John Dasch, Heinrich Harm Heinck, and Ernst Peter Burger landed on a beach near Amagansett, Long Island, New York on a U-boat.
+A similar group, consisting of Edward Kerling, Hermann Otto Neubauer, Herbert Hans Haupt, and Werner Thiel, landed on Ponte Vedra Beach, near Jacksonville, Florida on June 17, 1942.
+However, Dasch and Burger betrayed the operation to the FBI, and no sabotage was carried out.
+Dasch and Burger were both imprisoned, while all of the other saboteurs were executed.
+In 1943, the Wehrmacht appointed Kappe as the "connoisseur of American conditions" to the Volksdeutsche Mittelstelle.
+There, Kappe was likely responsible for drafting guidelines for the special treatment of "German-born prisoners of war from overseas."
+Kappe was killed in action on the Eastern Front in 1944.